Weetynn/housing-dm-ii/README.md

     ▪️ "yr_renovated" was originally a numeric type but was transformed into a binary indicator (0 for no renovation, 1 for renovated) and renamed to "renovation" for better clarity.

     ▪️ "date" was originally recorded in a string format and was processed to extract the year, creating a new numeric attribute, "year_of_sale."

+#### 📌 Inconsistency Resolution

+    ▪️ "bedrooms" values of 0 were replaced with the mode (3 bedrooms).

+#### 📌 Creation of the "house_updated" Dataset

+    ▪️ A new dataset called "house_updated" was created by dropping the "id" attribute, as it lacked meaningful information.
+The "zipcode" attribute was also removed due to its limited explanatory and predictive power.
+Instead, the geographical attributes "lat" (latitude) and "long" (longitude) were retained, as they provided more useful information.

 #### 📌 Handling Missing Values

 Missing values were handled through imputation: